 Undergraduates and graduates at this diverse, urban campus are among the most committed, fervent, passionate supporters of science outreach and education through NW Noggin.

-The College of Liberal Arts & Sciences supports innovative #sciart outreach (they co-sponsored our latest Noggin briefing to the U.S. Congress this fall!), and recognizes the value and effectiveness of cross-disciplinary, multi-institutional collaboration.
+The College of Liberal Arts & Sciences supports innovative #sciart outreach (they co-sponsored our latest Noggin briefing to the U.S. Congress), and recognizes the value and effectiveness of cross-disciplinary, multi-institutional collaboration.
 In winter 2018, the University Studies department welcomed a new Freshman Inquiry (FRINQ) theme course sequence, co-taught by Noggin co-founders Jeff Leake and Bill Griesar, on the Neuroscience of Creativity and Learning…

 The Neuroscience Club at PSU (their Facebook page is here) won a SALPie (Student Activities and Leadership Programs) award in 2014 as the “Student Organization of the Year,” and again as the 2017 “Service Organization of the Year.”
 Bill Griesar of PSU Psychology, and NW Noggin, was awarded the “Faculty/Community Partner of the Year” SALPie Award in 2016…